yadavchetan/TextMining/README.md

 text data into a usable format.
 This practice is a core aspect of natural language processing (NLP) and it usually involves the **use of techniques** such as
 1. language identification,
 2. tokenization,
-3. part-of-speech tagging, c
+3. part-of-speech tagging,
-4. hunking, and
+4. chunking
 5. syntax parsing to format data appropriately for analysis.

 When text preprocessing is complete, you can apply **text mining** algorithms to derive insights from the data.